Xilinx/Embedded-Design-Tutorials/docs/SPA-UG/docs/2-system-performance-modeling-project.md

 ### AXI Traffic Generator

 The ATG is an intelligent traffic generator configured to exhibit specific AXI traffic behavior.
 The command queue for each ATG is filled during initialization, and these commands are executed upon the application of a start bit.
 Separate queues with depth of 256 commands are included for write and read traffic.
 The ATG also has a loop mode where the traffic in the command queue is continuous, iterating over the traffic in the queue until a stop bit has been applied.
 In the Vitis IDE, this has been simplified to a Traffic Duration (sec) value.
-The traffic specification for the ATGs is described in [Chapter 4: Getting Started with SPM](4-getting-started-with-SPM.md).
+The traffic specification for the ATGs is described in [Getting Started with SPM](4-getting-started-with-SPM.md).

 ### AXI Performance Monitor

 The APM is a core designed to measure the real-time performance of every connected AXI interface.
 In the SPM design, these interfaces include the outputs of the five ATGs.
 The APM is configured in Profile mode, providing an event count module that includes six profile counters per ATG.
 These six counters are designed to monitor average throughput and latency for all write and read channels on the connected AXI interfaces.
-See [Chapter 3: Monitor Framework](3-monitor-framework.md) to understand how these metrics are calculated.
+See [Monitor Framework](3-monitor-framework.md) to understand how these metrics are calculated.

 ### Performance Monitor Units